 Moderate exercise has been the go-to standard recommendation for decades.
 In fact, it’s a hangover effect from the 80s and 90s.
 Science currently suggests that for all populations, high intensity and low intensity reap more optimal results.
 If you’re in menopause, there is more proof.

-First, moderate exercise has little to no association with improvements in helping hot flashes.
+First, moderate exercise has little to no association with improving hot flashes.
 Second, the higher the fitness level upon entering menopause, the fewer menopause symptoms women report.

 The Road to Higher Fitness

 There’s one exception, however.
 That is the woman who is already exhausted from an all-source stress collective who should start with less exercise.
-If you’re already run ragged from caring for aging parents, running the business, or handling the household, running on a treadmill could easily mean feeling worse.
+If you are already run ragged from caring for aging parents, running the business, or handling the household, running on a treadmill could easily mean feeling worse.

 Moderate Exercise Problems

-Moderate intensity level exercise falls into what I call a “no benefits zone.”
-That’s true for almost any exercise, but at midlife, it’s more important.
+Moderate-intensity level exercise falls into what I call a “no benefits zone.”
+That’s true for almost any exercise, but in midlife, it’s more important.
 If you’re in menopause and want to target stubborn weight or, specifically, belly fat, you need to understand hormones 101.

-All exercise is stress.
-Stress releases cortisol.
+All exercise is stress, and stress releases cortisol.
 The intensity and duration of your exercise selection will have a pivotal effect on the hormones released during and after exercise.
-They’ll either hurt or help your fitness and fatness.
+These hormones will either hurt or help your fitness and fatness.

 Stacking the Deck Against You